 A study conducted of 300 hundred actual gun fight survivors (police and civilian alike) concluded above and beyond the statistical average that those that properly trained to the engagement and those that had the proper mindset at the time of violence were the most successful of winning the conflict.
 How certain are you that you have those abilities?

-Ask yourself these questions and make an assessment: Did your CCW class prepare you for that violent confrontation?
+Ask yourself these questions and make an assessment: Did your Concealed Carry class prepare you for that violent confrontation?
 Did sitting in the classroom for eight hours teach you the concept of how to draw your weapon without shooting yourself?
 How about without shooting an innocent by-stander?
 In all honesty, did a classroom presentation and shooting a round target at 21 feet allow you any real feeling of confidence that you were now properly trained toward a life and death situation where you might have to use deadly force?
 The answer is no. Because talking about hypotheticals is not doing it.
-Listening on the how to’s and whatnot’s is not performing to the actuality of it.
+Listening on the how to’s and what not’s is not performing to the actuality of it.
 Standing on a range and plinking at a target is just not sufficient enough training for real world events that may happen around you rapidly.
 You know this, I know this.